MicrosoftDocs/power-pages-docs/power-pages-docs/configure/search/overview.md

 ## Pre-requisite

-Portal search needs Dataverse search feature to be enabled at Dataverse environment
+Power Pages search needs Dataverse search feature to be enabled at Dataverse environment

 To enable Dataverse search: